ewanp2025/XpressiveTools/README.md

 •  Oscilloscope - Create timbres which animate on an X-Y oscilloscope.
 Messy at this stage.
 Requires implementation of TDM controlled by A1.

+•  Melody Renderer - CIntended as an AutoTune type tool for PCMs.
+Load an LMMS pattern, flatten the pitch of a voice, and output a sung expression.
+WIP for this tab!!!

 **Technical**

 Framework: Qt 6.x (Widgets)